 It is a rare condition, estimated to affect around 1 in 9000 children.
-Management is based around symptomatic relief and physiotherapy with a goal of maintaining normal hip anatomy and function.
+Management is based around symptomatic relief and physiotherapy with the goal of maintaining normal hip anatomy and function.
 Though most children will not require it, a proportion will need surgical intervention.

 Perthes’ disease is estimated to affect 1 in 9000 children.

-The condition is more common in males compared to females (approx. 4:1), and is seen primarily in caucasians.
+The condition is more common in males compared to females (approx. 4:1) and is seen primarily in Caucasians.